 - It is also important to take snacks!
 If the kids do sleep they might wake up hungry, best to having something on hand!

 - Another tip we have is that if the plane is fairly empty, don’t be afraid to politely ask a person or two if they mind relocating to another seat so there is more space for your kids to stretch out and get some good sleep.
-Check out this awesome infographic on why sleep is so important.

 - And lastly, remember: This flight will end!